-If you’re in a big hurry and need to ignore the factors, just start by assuming that each prototype lens or prism costs $1000.
+If you’re in a big hurry and need to ignore the more nuanced factors, just start by assuming that each prototype lens element or prism costs $1000.
 At the other extreme, plastic lenses in production are closer to $2.

 Before we can estimate custom lens cost, we need to know what kind of product you’re looking for.
 Thus, lens specification is the first step of the process.
 If you don’t know how to specify a custom lens, you’re in good company.
 We’ve worked with many excellent engineers who have never been through this process and we’re happy to assist.
 However, if you do know at least some of the specifications, filling out as much of the form on our Custom Lens Specification page would be helpful.
-If you’re looking for a number, designing a custom lens will cost at least $2000 USD, often more, especially if the specifications change during the design process.
+If you’re looking for a number, designing a custom lens assembly will cost at least $2000 USD of design time, often more, especially if the specifications change during the design process.
 If your application requires a more complex lens like a conoscope it’s going to be much more expensive than a simple machine vision assembly.
 However, if your technical requirements will allow, tweaking one of our stock conoscope designs to suit your needs can be a cost effective way to meet your financial and technical goals.

 Schedule is a straightforward but important cost factor.
 Normal production time for glass optics is eight to ten weeks.
-If you need them sooner, there are suppliers who can make them in as little as one-to-two weeks for about three times the normal price.
-If you can wait four weeks, the price goes down to only two times the normal price.
+If you need them sooner, there are suppliers who can make them in as little as one-to-two weeks for many times the normal price.
+If you can wait four weeks, the price goes down to only a few times the normal price.
 All of these times are for production only; don’t forget that the lenses must be designed and specified before production can begin.

 Complexity and Size

 Complexity also affects cost.
-Lenses vary from simple equiconvex magnifying glasses to semiconductor projection lithography lenses with a couple dozen elements.
+Lens assemblies vary from simple equiconvex magnifying glasses to semiconductor projection lithography lenses with a couple dozen elements.
 Most lenses contain three to six elements, falling between these extremes.

 Finally, the chosen manufacturing location affects price.
 For quick turnaround optics, it’s difficult to beat the U.S., but the skilled labor required will raise prices.
 On the other end of the spectrum, it’s difficult to beat the price of lenses made in China.
 However, this can be a bit of a caveat emptor.
 There are some suppliers who deliver consistent quality for a very good price and others that will sell you whatever they think they can get away with.
 It’s best to build a relationship with one or two suppliers and not shop around based on price alone.
 Other reputable lens manufacturers are located in Germany, Japan and Taiwan.